Price of Anarchy with Heterogeneous Latency Functions: Introduction

 To our knowledge, the price of anarchy for heterogeneous latency functions has not been studied before.

 \paragraph{Motivation} We outline motivations from two different areas, one being transportation engineering and the other computer networks.

 { \em Transportation Networks}.
 In transportation science, traffic equilibrium has been considered extensively to analyze transportation systems, starting with the work of Wardrop.
 Note that this prior work has limitations in modeling multiple vehicle types or multi-modal networks.
-In order to provide more accurate modeling, transportation science models were extended to the multi class model where the demand is partitioned into multiple classes and the cost of a route is dependent on the traffic of all user classes along the route\cite{D1972}.
+In order to provide more accurate modeling, transportation science models were extended to the multi-class model where the demand is partitioned into multiple classes and the cost of a route is dependent on the traffic of all user classes along the route\cite{D1972}.

-Multi-class models have been defined to extend the notion of Wardrop equilibrium by Dafermos and Potts and Oliver\cite{PO1972,D1972}, where in the latter paper they used the generalized BPR (Bureau of Public Roads) model that depend on multiple class parameters.
+Multi-class models have been defined to extend the notion of Wardrop equilibrium, by Dafermos and Potts and Oliver\cite{PO1972,D1972}, where in the latter paper they used the generalized BPR (Bureau of Public Roads) model that depend on multiple class parameters.
 Multi-class models may also be found in \cite{N2000}.

 {\em Computer Networks}.
-One of the primary motivations of this research comes from a study of the impact of providing differentiated service to different types of traffic.
-Suppose we have $k$ types of traffic and traffic types are given priorities. \ignore{ An often used priority mechanism is Weighted Fair Queuing, an implementation of GPS (Generalized Processor Sharing).
-The delay of the $i$th class in GPS scheduling is considered in \cite{EAP2014} and may be modeled by $\frac{\lambda_i}{\mu - (\sum_i a_i \lambda_i)}$ where $\mu$ is the bandwidth, $a_i$ the proportion of bandwidth allocated, and $\lambda_i$ is the arrival rate of traffic class $i$ (assumed to be a Poisson process). } The delay function for the class with the $k$th priority in a $M/G/1$ queuing system is $E(T_k)=E(R)/(1- \sum_{1\leq j \leq k-1} \rho_j)(1-\sum_{1 \leq j \leq k} \rho_j)$, where $E(R)$ is the mean residual service time and $\rho_k$ is the load of the class-$k$ traffic.
+Another motivation of this research comes from a study of the impact of providing differentiated service to different types of traffic.
+Suppose we have $k$ types of traffic and traffic types are given priorities.
+The delay function for the class with the $k$th priority in a $M/G/1$ queuing system is $E(T_k)=E(R)/(1- \sum_{1\leq j \leq k-1} \rho_j)(1-\sum_{1 \leq j \leq k} \rho_j)$, where $E(R)$ is the mean residual service time and $\rho_k$ is the load of the class-$k$ traffic.
 The average delay is obtained from the expected delay of all commodities \cite{A1954}.
-As a first attempt to incorporate the differentiated service rates, these delay may be modeled by a polynomial obtained via a Taylor series expansion (with as many terms as would provide the desired accuracy).
-The study of polynomial delay functions in this research is applicable in this context.
+As a first attempt to study selfish behavior in queues with differentiated service rates, these delays may be modeled by a polynomial, possibly a monomial using the dominant term obtained from a Taylor series expansion.
+The study of polynomial delay functions that is reported in this paper is applicable in this context.